-There is a large body of evidence demonstrating that early disadvantage tracks forward, to influence health and development trajectories in later life, and that children who start behind tend to stay behind.
+People in debt are three times more likely to have a mental health problem than those not in debt, the more severe the debt more severe the health difficulties.
+In terms of physical health, debt has been linked to a poorer self-rated physical health, long term illness or disability, chronic fatigue, back pain, higher levels of obesity and worse health and health related quality of life. and that children who start behind tend to stay behind.
 For example, children living in poverty and experiencing disadvantage in the UK are more likely to: die in the first year of life; be born small; be bottle fed; breathe second-hand smoke; become overweight; perform poorly at school; die in an accident; become a young parent; and as adults they are more likely to die earlier, be out of work, living in poor housing, receive inadequate wages, and report poor health.
 Whilst the higher levels of child poverty and disadvantage in the North of England are potentially storing up problems for the future, none of this is inevitable.
 Numerous reviews of evidence have repeatedly shown that providing better support early in children's lives is the most effective approach to significantly reduce inequalities in life chances.
 In the North of England, where large proportions of children are growing up in poverty, it is critical that action to improve early child development takes place on a scale that is proportionate to need.